 About Lucy

-Lucy is a female German Shepherd over 6 years old.
+Lucy is a female German Shepherd almost 7 years old.
 Carefully selected as a great representative of her breed, John decided to make her part of their program.
 John has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Cerberus German Shepherds reports to performing the health tests below on their breeding dogs.
 Ask your breeder about the tests performed on the parents of your litter.
 Learn more about health testing for German Shepherds.